Back to blog

 Key Takeaways

-See your doctor if periods don’t return within 3 months or are accompanied by unusual symptoms.
+• See your doctor if periods don’t return within 3 months, are accompanied by unusual symptoms, or contact them earlier if concerns arise.

 Sources: